Ranagan/linked-data-project/README.md

-# linked-data-project
-**By Ryan Flanagan**
+#Ryan Flanagan
+**Final year Semantic Web and Linked Data project**

 ## Datasets used

-**Dataset 1**: **Recorded Crime Offences** (Number) by Type of Offence, Garda Station and Year
+**Dataset 1**: **Recorded Crime Offences** (Number) by Type of Offence, Garda Station and Year - Converted into JSON by Eoghan Moylan

-**Dataset 2**: **Population Aged 15 Years and Over** (Number) by Sex, Highest Level of Education Completed, Age Group and Census Year
+**Dataset 2**: **Population Aged 15 Years and Over** (Number) by Sex, Highest Level of Education Completed, Age Group and Census Year - Converted into JSON by myself.

 ## General Information

-I am hoping to use a NEO4J graph database and create an API to query it.
-More research needs to be done on this however.
-As I progress through this project the README will be updated with more information on the project and how it works.
-The README will contain basic information on how to query the API and examples of using the API in general.
+  This API uses **Express** with **Node.js** to query an **SQLite3** database consisting of two different datasets.

+  The code currently contains methods for **searching** each database table and **deleting** an entry in the database.